ezakhar/help/en/tariffs/purchase.md

 * If the “**Auto renewal**” attribute is turned off, then:

   * An invoice for a new period of the tariff’s usage as per the “Premium” tariff will not be issued, the tariff will be disabled upon the end of the paid period;
   * As per the “Coach” and “Club” tariffs, the tariff will be disabled on the 1st day of the month following the settlement one.
-The Licensee will be invoiced for the previous month.
+The user will be invoiced for the previous month.

 ## Unsubscribe to a tariff {#switchoff}